-Over the past several years, Keyera's business strategy in its Gathering and Processing Business Unit has focused on: (i) optimizing NGL recoveries and enhancing gas handling capabilities at its facilities to contribute to improved netbacks for its producer customers; (ii) expanding its infrastructure in prospective areas through internal growth projects and selective acquisitions to expand its capture areas and meet the demand for gas handling services; and (iii) achieving cost effective service delivery through cost reductions, facility optimization and asset reliability.
+Over the past several years, Keyera's business strategy in its Gathering and Processing Business Segment has focused on: (i) expanding its infrastructure in the prolific Montney and Duvernay geological zones through internal growth projects and selective acquisitions to expand its capture areas and meet the demand for gas and condensate handling services; (ii) optimizing NGL recoveries and enhancing gas and condensate handling capabilities at its facilities to contribute to improved netbacks for its producer customers; and (iii) achieving cost effective service delivery through cost reductions, facility and overall asset optimization and asset reliability.
 Examples of how Keyera has been implementing these strategies are outlined below.